 Citrix recommends that you modify these settings to Allow the Read and Enroll permissions for only the machine accounts of the FAS servers.
 No other permissions are required by the FAS service.
-However, as with other certificate templates, you may want to allow other permissions, for example, to Allow administrators to Read or Write the template.
+However, as with other certificate templates, you may want to:

 Modify Subject Name properties